Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

 Kombucha is a probiotic drink, so drinking Kombucha in this transition period may help.
 Then as you adapt to carnivore, you could then gradually reduce the amount of Kombucha you drink and ween off it to where you eventually drink none.

 I have been told fermented products are the least harmful of the plant-based products you can consume.
-So, if you must have some plant-based drinks, then Kombucha may be a better option.
+So, if you must have some plant-based drinks, Kombucha may be a better option.

-Case against Kombucha on a Carnivore Diet
+The case against Kombucha on a Carnivore Diet

 Kombucha is plant-based, so it immediately fails the test on a strict Carnivore Diet, and even though a lot of the sugar is fermented, there is still some present, and I am not a fan of sugar.

-Drinking Kombucha might keep those sugar cravings around longer and increase the chances of you cheating.
+Drinking Kombucha might keep those sugar cravings around longer and increase your chances of cheating.
 Plus, Kombucha can be high in caffeine, so maybe you don’t even like Kombucha, but you are addicted to caffeine.
 If you do not think caffeine addiction is real, cut it out for a few days and then come back to me, haha.

 Also, there is nothing in Kombucha that is essential that you cannot get from animal products.
-Therefore, why not drink something animal-based, like Raw Milk, if you are sick of drinking just water.
+Therefore, why not drink something animal-based, like Raw Milk, if you are sick of drinking just water?

 Like everything in life, there are many shades of grey.

 For most people on a carnivore diet, having an occasional Kombucha will not hurt and might increase adherence.
-However, for some people, it might spin them into a depression, or their arthritis might return…who knows.
+However, for some people, it might spin them into a depression, or their arthritis might return…who knows?

 Therefore, you need to know what is good and bad for you, and it does not really matter if it is good or bad for someone else.

-Also check out our YouTube channel which has plenty of carnivore diet style recipes and carnivorous content.
+Also, check out our YouTube channel, which has plenty of carnivore diet-style recipes and carnivorous content.

 Disclaimer: I’m not a doctor or dietician, or nutritionist.
 Consult with and ask your doctor about any diet or medical-related questions.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.